Why is Chemistry So Hard??

 Chemistry is one of the most challenging subjects, especially in Canadian high schools.
-And many students struggle to understand major chemistry concepts.
+Many students struggle to understand major chemistry concepts.
 This is all because it requires a completely different way of studying.
-You've got to memorize core concepts, understand invisible processes, apply logic, and solve problems all at once.

 Why Do So Many Students Struggle with Chemistry?

 Moreover, some topics in Chemistry make up the basics.
-They include moles, states of matter, IUPAC families, etc. Some fail to develop expertise in basic concepts and struggle with chemistry later on.
+They include moles, states of matter, and IUPAC families.
+Some fail to develop expertise in basic concepts and later struggle with chemistry.

 - Difficulty in getting expertise in abstract concepts.
 For instance, molecular structure, quantum theory, and orbital notation.
-These processes can’t be seen and require high-level visualization skills to gain an understanding.
+These processes can’t be seen and require high-level visualization skills to understand them.

-- Students suffer with math-heavy calculations (moles, equilibrium constants, electrochemical cell notation) as solving them requires proper concept clarity, not just rote learning.
+- Students struggle with math-heavy calculations (moles, equilibrium constants, electrochemical cell notation) because solving them requires conceptual clarity, not just rote learning.

-- Although memorization alone is not enough, students are still required to learn the periodic table, functional groups, reaction types, etc.
+- Although memorization alone is not enough, students are still required to learn the periodic table, functional groups, reaction types, and related concepts.

 - Chemistry topics are interconnected.
 Failing to understand the basics of one topic can make you struggle with the topic that follows.

-- The high-stakes exams need proper attention, like the SCH4U final exam, IB Chemistry HL, AP Chemistry, and MCAT.
+- The high-stakes exams need proper attention, such as the SCH4U final exam, IB Chemistry HL, AP Chemistry, and the MCAT.

 The Hardest Chemistry Topics and How to Handle Them